sugaroidbot/sugaroid/README.md

 This is because, a lot of unnecessary objects have been created in the memory.
 This should be removed before the release of `sugaroid` version 1.0

-### Update v 0.7
+### Update v0.5.2+

 The unnecessary `spaCy` tokenizers were forced to be implemented into a single function called `sugaroid.sugaroid.SugaroidStatement`  which calculates the `spacy.nlp.Doc` on each object initialization.
 All the rest of the statement tokenizers were replaced by the base class usage.
 This prevents the recalculation of the similarity and tokens for each adapter.
 However, the number of adapters have increased considerably.
 The net memory decrease cannot be plotted, nevertheless.
 On the addition of each Adapter, the average RAM increases logarithmically as far as 1% of the total RAM used.
 This increases exponentially until the bases state where the coverage of sugaroid has been achieved to be above 75% and all the adapters have been significantly used to process at least 1 statement.

 ## CPU Usage

 The Sugaroid bot does not have significant CPU usage.
-Tested on Linux Manjaro running with 1.8 GHz with other applications running did not affect system stability.
+Tested on Linux `Manjaro` running with 1.8 GHz with other applications running did not affect system stability.

 ## Adapters